juanferrer/sdlc/changelogs/sdlc-b482.md

 # Changelog for Shadow of the Demon Lord Compendia - Paths of Shadow

+## 1.3.2

+- Fix a bunch of spelling errors

 ## 1.3.1

 - Correct broken item references in paths and ancestries